pfgithub/threadclient/README.md

 -   [ ] display <0 or ≤0 for posts with 0 votes because the actual count is unknown
 -   [ ] code block automatic syntax highlighting (using hljs automatic or something)
 -   [ ] display raw markdown view by default for a comment predominately composed of braille characters (to fix this https://i.imgur.com/0rH8yUf.png)
+-   [ ] when revealing a crosspost with the same content warnings as the parent post, don't require accepting twice
+-   [ ] add sidebars containing information
+-   [ ] fix load more when loading batches of 100 comments sometimes the batch will contain a top level load more button
 -   [ ] infinite things there are infinite things to do

 mastodon todo: